SEMOSS/remote-client-server/README.md

 Currently, the server is configured to run one model type at a time.
 For instructions on adding new models, please refer to the "Adding New Models" section.

 ## Current Supported Models
-The following models are currently supported.
-Use the `MODEL` environment variable to specify which model to load by including the value of the key value pair of the supported models below.

-- Image Generation
-    - MODEL: `PixArt-alpha/PixArt-XL-2-1024-MS` -- SHORTNAME : `pixart`
-    - MODEL: `microsoft/Phi-3-mini-128k-instruct` -- SHORTNAME : `phi-3-mini-128k-instruct`
-    - MODEL: `urchade/gliner_multi-v2.1` -- SHORTNAME : `gliner-multi-v2-1`

 ## PyTorch/CUDA
 - You can test your local PyTorch/CUDA installation by using the `utils/torch_test.ipynb` notebook.